-The spiritual leaders of “Your Shul by the Sea” are supported by our ever-popular “Your Band by the Sea.”
-Directed by Rabbi David, our band provides a musical foundation and spiritual envelope for services and celebrations.
-Bringing special joy and inspiring plenty of dancing on Shabbat and holidays, “Your Band by the Sea” is living proof that Jews can have fun in shul!
+The special spirit of our “Shul by the Sea” owes much to our popular “Band by the Sea,” our modern version of tradition’s Levi’im (spiritual connectors and accompanists of the Sanctuary).
+Directed by Rabbi David, our Band provides a musical and spiritual envelope for services and celebrations.
+Bringing special joy and inspiring plenty of dancing on Shabbat and holidays, our “Band by the Sea” is living proof that Jews can have fun in shul!

-We also pay tribute to our alum, who relocated to Europe with his family….
+We also pay tribute to our alum, who relocated to Europe with his family.

 Joshua Davidowitz (violin) — Josh is an accomplished musician with extensive experience in the New York classical music scene.
 His credits include principal viola for the New York Symphonic Arts Ensemble.
 (Also pictured is Jonathan Davidowitz, guest performer in our Junior Clapping League.)